 Telluride was another resort that celebrated a fantastic season, with snow falling well into June.
 By the end of the season, about 27 feet of snow had fallen throughout the winter, with a snow depth of about 7 feet on closing day.
-Still, even after the lifts stopped running, it's common to see skiers skinning up and swooshing down perfectly skiable terrain.
+Still, even after the lifts stop running, it's common to see skiers skinning up and swooshing down perfectly skiable terrain.

 Telluride also has some of the best ski-in, ski-out homes of any resort in the country.